How to Prepare for a Flawless Sew-In Installation

 As she would run those hot bristles through my hair, I would cringe and yell ouch repeatedly; her favorite line was "beauty is a pain."
 As much as I hated that statement the older, I grew it began to make perfect sense.

-Well, that particular statement of ladies is how I survive my monthly sew-ins.
+Well, that particular statement of ladies is how I survive my monthly sew-in installation.

 Treating Your Hair Pre Sew Ins Installation